 Introduction

-Onion (Allium cepa var. cepa L.) also called as the "Queen of the Kitchen" is mostly used in cooking, medicine, trade, and as a source of income.
+Onion (Allium cepa L.) also called the "Queen of the Kitchen" is mostly used in cooking, medicine, trade, and as a source of income.
 The strong flavor of the onion comes from the volatile oil allylpropyl disulphide.
-Onion is the the most widely cultivated species of the family alliaceae.
+Onion is the most widely cultivated species of the family alliaceae.
 Approximately 700 species of the genus Allium consists of perennial plants which are characterized by subterranean storage structures such as rhizomes or bulbs (Borborah et al., 2014; Sangade et al., 2023 ).
 Onion is esteemed and preserved as pickles for its flavor and nutritional benefits.
 The origin of Onion is believed to be in Afghanistan, Iran, or the USSR which is currently cultivated in over 175 countries (Suleria et al., 2015; Chakraborty et al., 2022).
 There are various phytomolecules found in onion, polyphenolic substances, phenolic acids, ascorbic acid, flavonoids (fisetin, quercetin), and sulfur compounds which are responsible for the color, flavor, and aroma, and also have health benefits like anti-toxic, anticarcinogenic qualities, antithrombotic, antiplatelet, antiasthmatic, and antibiotic effects, also the capacity to modulate detoxification systems (Dorrigiv et al., 2021).
 According to Watt and Merill (1950), onions contain eleven different amino acids.
 About 501 μg of vitamin A, 0.03 mg of thiamine, 0.04 mg of riboflavin, 0.02 mg of niacin and 9 mg of ascorbic acid are present in about 100 grams of raw onion bulbs.
 There are few trace minerals like iron, copper, zinc, and manganese present in onion.
 They are also rich in carbohydrates, soluble sugars, and small amounts of fiber and protein.
 The medicinal properties of onion includes strong antiviral and antibacterial properties which is due to the vitamin C and sulfur containing compounds.
 Onion are classified into 3 main groups such as: common onions, Aggregatum onions (like shallots), and Ever-Ready onions.
 In India the onion cultivation involves the growing of different species including the common onion (Allium cepa), multiplier onion(potato onion), shallots and the Egyptian onion which are grown by different methods of propagation.

-Onions are classified into three forms based on the light conditions under which they bulb; these are long day, short day, and intermediate day.
+Onions are classified into three forms based on the light conditions under which they produce bulb; these are long day, short day, and intermediate day.
 They are also divided on the basis of bulb colors into three groups: white, yellow and red.
 There are around 140 countries that cultivate onion with India being one of the top producers (FAOSTAT 2021).
 In India, the leading cultivator is Maharashtra followed by Madhya Pradesh and Gujarat.
 Onion is cultivated in three seasons; Kharif, Late Kharif and Rabi with 60% of the output generated in the Rabi season.

 Onion cultivation in Tripura and agronomic climatic conditions are favorable, there is though limitation in onion farming and a drastic mismatch between demand and supply exists.
 With the demand standing at 38.42 thousand metric tonnes annually against an output of only 1050 metric tonnes in (NHB 2018), onions in Tripura are primarily sourced from outside the region.
 Due to the poor connectivity during monsoons there is price fluctuation which further aggravates the situation.
-So there is a scope to explore onion cultivation in Tripura, especially during the Rabi season when land remains fallow after rice harvest.
+So there is need to explore onion cultivation in Tripura, especially during the Rabi season when land remains fallow after rice harvest.

 Materials and Methods